Aesop-programmer/weblabfinal/README.md

 Many teachers like to teach with blackboard.
 However, it's tough for students to listen and take notes simultaneously.
-Therefore,We hope students can learn focusly with notes automatically recorded.
+Therefore, we hope students can learn focusly with notes automatically recorded.